NHSDigital/IOPS-FHIR-Simplifier-Backup/Pathology/backup/guides/Copy-of--FHIR-Implementation-Guide-Template-2.0/Home/FHIRAssets/AllAssets/All-Profiles/UKCore-Observation-Lab--Test-Result.page.md

             <td>0..*</td>
             <td>Required</td>
             <td><a href="https://hl7.org/fhir/R4/backboneelement.html">BackboneElement</a></td>
             <td>Used to qualify or provide additional details relating to the primary observation that the component is a part of.
 Components share the same attributes as the primary observation and are always treated as a part of a single observation (they are not separable).
-An example is the use of <code>Observation.component</code> to carry the relative time interval of a dynamic function test result. <br><br>For further information refer to:
+An example is the use of <code>Observation.component</code> to carry the relative time interval of a dynamic function test result. <br><br>For further information refer to:<br><br>
                 <ul>
                     <li>the description of <a href="https://hl7.org/fhir/R4/observation.html#gr-comp"> Observation.component</a> in the Observation Grouping section of the base FHIR specification, and</li>
                     <li>the following example message: {{pagelink:R4BundleExampleGTTReport}}</li>